Manohar2710/android-cheat-sheet/README.md

 			- StraggeredLayoutManager - Which suport pintrest like stragged list.

 		- The RecyclerView.ItemDecorator class gives huge control to the developers but makes things a bit more time consuming and complex.

 	- ListView :
 		- Item Decoration In case of ListViews, dynamically decorating items like adding borders or dividers was never easy

-		- Item Animator ListViews are lacking in support of good animations
+		- Item Animator ListViews are lacking in support of good animations.

 ### Android Libraries

 #### RXJava